 Who should Apply

 Students and young investigators are particularly encouraged to apply, and with all other factors equal, will receive funding priority.
 Non-faculty must have a full-time faculty member to sponsor their project.
 Faculty sponsors and students must be identified as such in the proposal.
 Projects involving human subjects should apply for human subject approval from their IRB at the earliest opportunity and attach their submitted human subject protocol to the research proposal.
 All pilot project grantees are required to submit quarterly progress reports and to present their research results, if selected, in the fall of the following year at an ERC-wide meeting.
 In addition, grantees are expected to present their research at a scientific conference and to submit a manuscript based on their research results to a peer-reviewed journal.

 How to Apply

-Submit a one-page work document of a Letter of Intent describing the proposed project via email to Negar Omid (firstname.lastname@example.org) and cc Dr. Krause (email@example.com) with a heading, ‘ERC pilot LOI.’
+By April 14, 2021, submit a one-page work document of a Letter of Intent describing the proposed project via email to Negar Omid (email@example.com) and cc Dr. Krause (firstname.lastname@example.org) with a heading, ‘ERC pilot LOI.’
+A CV of the applicant, and of the sponsoring faculty if the applicant is a student, should be submitted along with the letter of intent.
+By May 18, 2021, full applications are due as e-mailed MS Word documents.

 Applications must include: